- Free delivery over £40

 - You will not be protected from getting pregnant and should use additional barrier contraception such as a condom for 7 days.

-You are at more risk of becoming pregnant if you miss multiple tablets within one packet or if the missed pill is at the start or the end of your packet.
+You are at more risk of becoming pregnant if you miss more than one pill within a single packet or if you miss one pill and it’s at the start or the end of your packet.
 If you think you are at risk of being pregnant while taking Cilique you should speak to a doctor for advice as soon as possible.

 If you are less than 12 hours late taking your Cilique tablet: